josemiguel-alvarez/simple-remix-blog/README.md

 yarn dev
 ```

-Your blog should be now running on localhost:3000.
-There are some example posts in template that you can remove.
+Your blog should now be running on localhost:3000.
+There are some example posts in the template that you can remove when you're ready to start adding your own posts.

 Then you have update the `app/siteMetadata.js` with your own information.